emsunshine/linear-tree/README.md

 **This fork is not being actively worked on any more.
-If you are interested in a faster and more feature-rich implementaation of linear model decision trees, please consider my project: [Hyperplane Tree](https://github.com/LLNL/systems2atoms/tree/main/systems2atoms/hyperplanetree)**
+If you are interested in a faster and more feature-rich implementation of linear model decision trees, please consider my project: [Hyperplane Tree](https://github.com/LLNL/systems2atoms/tree/main/systems2atoms/hyperplanetree)**